Skip to Content

 How do I Manage my vegetable garden?

-Monitor for pests, fertilize monthly, and harvest often to encourage production.
+Monitor for pests weekly and harvest vegetables frequently to encourage continued production.

 When is the best time to start a vegetable garden?